ChimeraEntertainment/monit-windows-agent/README.md

-> monit-windows-agent is a project that aims to re-implement a Windows [Monit](http://www.mmonit.com "Monit") Agent from scratch, with the primary goal to push status reports to [M/Monit](http://www.mmonit.com "M/Monit").
+> monit-windows-agent is a project that aims to reimplement a Windows [Monit](http://www.mmonit.com "Monit") Agent from scratch, with the primary goal to push status reports to [M/Monit](http://www.mmonit.com "M/Monit").

 # Current Project Status
+(We need your help, see <a href="#please-contribute">Please contribute</a>.

-## What already works:
+## What already works

  - Agent is **already running** on command line as well as a Windows Service
  - Agent **client is already reporting system status** like CPU, HDD, Memory usage to M/Monit